 Additionally, there are three main reasons why fast food is so unhealthy:

-- The calories.
+- The calories

-- The sodium.
+- The sodium

-- The fat.
+- The fat

 The average person should consume about 2000 calories a day, eating about 400-600 per meal plus a few healthy snacks in between meals.
 Fast food contains a lot more calories than a normal meal.
 One fast food meal typically contains about half of the recommended daily calories.
 For example, a McDonald’s Big Mac has 550 calories.
 Add to that a small French fry for 230 calories, and a medium Coke for 210 calories, and that one meal consists of almost 1000 calories.
-Because it has so many extra calories, you will want to eat fast food sparingly and in moderation to minimize health risks.
+Because it has so many extra calories, you’ll want to eat fast food sparingly and in moderation to minimize health risks.

 While sodium is essential to living, too much sodium can have negative effects on health such as high blood pressure, obesity and osteoporosis.
 The recommended daily intake of sodium is 1200-1500mg, but many fast food items nearly contain those amounts by themselves.
 The Big Mac contains 970mg of sodium and a small fry contains 160, nearly adding up to the entire daily recommended amount of sodium in just one meal.